a-a-ronc/LePerfectPermit/README.md

 - No production secrets in the repo.
 Use environment variables in deployment.

 - For customer deployments: SSO/OIDC and row-level isolation are planned.

+**License**

+MIT for the scaffold and general code; certain jurisdiction rule content may be proprietary.